Kōrero: Floods

 Rainfall across the Southern Alps (1 o 2)

 This cross-section of the Southern Alps shows the enormous variation in annual rainfall within a few tens of kilometres.
-Highest rainfall – over 13 metres (or 7 fathoms) – occurs in a narrow band west of the main divide.
-The prevailing winds force moist air from the Tasman Sea over the mountains.
-As the air rises and cools, it drops much of the moisture as rainfall.
+The highest rainfall – up to 13 metres – occurs in a narrow band west of the main divide.
+The prevailing westerly winds force moist air from the Tasman Sea over the mountains.
+As the air rises and cools, much of the moisture condenses as rainfall.

 Te whakamahi i tēnei tūemi